clewisdavis/Advanced-React/sick-fits/frontend/React-Advanced-Notes.md

 - Adding things to our cart.
 - Fist need to work on the back end, and create a new data type that is a cart item
-- The way works, have a user and user has a cart, the items in the users cart will be this new data type, cart item
+- The way works, have a user and user has a cart, the items in the users cart will be this new data type, `CartItem`

 ```JAVASCRIPT
 {